-I am the founder and owner of The Sanctuary for Healing Therapies.
-I have been a practicing professional for more than 10 years, but was drawn to the Healing Arts as far back as my early childhood.
+I have been a practicing professional for almost 15 years, but was drawn to the Healing Arts as far back as my early childhood.
 I distinctly remember my mother took me to a book fair when I was four years old; I picked out two books: One was about yoga and the other was about massage.
 During college I continued to gravitate toward these subjects.
 After taking several independent studies on Alternative Health and Healing, I realized that these disciplines were my calling in life.
 Even after more than a decade of working with clients using various healing techniques, I don’t think of what I do as a job; it is an extension of who I am.
 I can’t imagine doing anything else.
 Being present with clients through their healing is a profound experience and, quite frankly, a huge honor.

-My formal education consists of intensive studies at The Heartwood Institute in Northern California, member of the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB), and with mentors during my travels to many magical places: Sedona, Arizona, Mt.
-Shasta and Big Sur, California, and various other places in the United States as well as locales in Italy, France and Germany.
+My formal education consists of certification as a Holistic Health Practioner from The Heartwood Institute in Northern California, member of the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB), and with mentors during my travels to many magical places around the world.
 But this work provides endless opportunities to gain new knowledge and experience.
 I strive to learn something new every day which can be incorporated into the treatment room.
-I specialize in Neuromuscular Therapy and acute/chronic pain.
-I also offer Swedish, Deep Tissue Therapy, Myofascial Release, Sports Massage, Thermotherapy, Aromatherapy, Pre & Post Natal Massage, Thai Massage, CranioSacral Therapy, and Reiki.
+I specialize in Neuromuscular Therapy and treating acute/chronic pain.
+I also offer Swedish Massage, Deep Tissue Therapy, Myofascial Release, Sports Massage, Thermotherapy, Aromatherapy, Pre & Post Natal Massage, Thai Massage, CranioSacral Therapy, and Reiki.
 Through my own observations and research, I have formulated my technique around approaching each individual’s body uniquely, customizing to their specific issues while working with their body energy in a collaborative effort to create and shape my healing practice.